fpouyez/AdrUtilities/README.md

 **MADR templates** follow the [MADR 4.0.0 specification](https://adr.github.io/madr/), with YAML metadata and a standardized structure.
 The French version is a faithful translation of the English MADR template, allowing you to document your architectural decisions in your preferred language while remaining compatible with industry standards.

+### customTemplatePath

+If you want to use your own ADR template, you can provide a file path in the `customTemplatePath` setting.
+If this field is set and not empty, the content of the file will be used as the template for new ADRs, regardless of the value of `currentTemplate`.

+- **How to use:**
+  - Set the full path to your custom template file in the `customTemplatePath` setting (absolute or relative to your workspace).
+  - The file content will be used as-is for every new ADR you create.
+- **Fallback:**
+  - If the file cannot be read, a warning message will be displayed in English and the default French template will be used as a fallback.

+This allows you to fully customize the structure and content of your ADRs to fit your team's needs.

 ## 🚀 Performance Optimizations

 This extension has been optimized for better performance: